Community Garden

 We harvest and cook from the garden.
 Pot luck items appreciate when it feels fun and easy to bring something along.
 It always seems to work out that we have enough.

-Show up… or email Vivian at gardencoordinator@ltces.ca for more information.
+Show up… or email gardencoordinator@ltces.ca for more information.
 All welcome!

 School Garden Programming